jdwright555/mony-datascience-coding-exercise/README.md

-# mony-datascience-coding-exercise
+# MONYGroup Data Science Coding Exercise
-Coding exercises for recruitment at MONYGroup
+Coding exercises for use in recruitment for the Data Scince team at MONYGroup